Kong/docs.konghq.com/src/gateway/kong-enterprise/dev-portal/using-the-editor.md

 ## Authenticating files

-Authentication is handled by `readable_by` value on content pages (for gui view, go to permissions page)
+Authentication is handled by `readable_by` value on content pages (for a GUI view, go to permissions page)
-    - set readable_by: '*' to equal old authenticated
+    - set `readable_by`: '*' to equal old authenticated
-    - to restrict access to certain roles, set readable_by to an array of accepted roles (you must first create roles on the permissions page)
+    - to restrict access to certain roles, set `readable_by` to an array of accepted roles (you must first create roles on the permissions page)
-    - on specs, readable_by is set inside "x-headmatter" object
+    - on specs, `readable_by` is set inside "`x-headmatter`" object

 ## Deleting files

-To _permanently_ delete a file from within the Editor, right click on the file name and select **Delete** from the popup menu.
+To _permanently_ delete a file from within the Editor, right click on the filename and select **Delete** from the popup menu.